google/WebFundamentals/src/content/en/updates/posts/2016/01/urlsearchparams.markdown

 params.set('version', 2);
 {% endhighlight %}

-Note: If there are several values, `delete` removes all of the parameters with the given name.
+Note: If there are several values, `set` removes all other parameters with the same name.

 **append** another value for an existing parameter: